Anti-abortion opponent and mother of seven: Trump is planning coup before the election – with lasting consequences?

 The US mourns the deceased constitutional judge Ruth Bader Ginsburg, as US President Donald Trump is already planning her successor: Amy Coney Barrett.
 The balance of power in the Supreme Court would be turned upside down.

-- US election 2020: Constitutional Judge Ruth Bader Ginsburg (87) dies a few weeks before the presidential election.
+- 2020 US election: Constitutional Judge Ruth Bader Ginsburg (87) dies a few weeks before the presidential election.

 - US President Donald Trump wants the strict Catholic Amy Coney Barrett as replacement and new constitutional judge.